Wotcnt/Polyrifringence-Engine/README.md

 All concepts, simulations, benchmarks, and Codex framework components originate from the same authorial source and are intended to be evaluated on internal consistency, physical admissibility, and replicability rather than authority or credential signaling.

-The Polyrifringence Engine reflects the principle of **Recursive Sovereignty**: system behavior, stability, and evolution remain bound to invariant structural constraints rather than narrative framing or external control.
+The Polyrifringence Engine reflects the principle of **Recursive Sovereignty**: system behaviour, stability, and evolution remain bound to invariant structural constraints rather than narrative framing or external control.

 ---